 - 1. Pass the preceding grade. - 2.
-Any involvement with drugs that results in suspension, student will not be eligible. - 3.
+Any involvement with drugs results in suspension, student will not be eligible. - 3.
 Violation of school rules or other misconduct may result in suspension, student will not be eligible. - 4.
-A student on state probation may be suspended from the activity and as such will not be eliqible. - 5.
+A student on state probation may be suspended will not be eligible. - 5.
 Suspension from school includes extra-curricular activities will not be eligible. - 6.
 All requirements of a particular organization or sponsor must be met.
 ISS A student will not participate in any extracurricular activities while serving time in ISS. - 7.
 Participation requires attendance of all classes on the day of an activity.